FileFighter/filefighter.github.io/_posts/2021-05-12-Paradigms.md

 * Single level of **A**bstraction

-Currently many functions of our code base do not fulfill these requirenments.
+Currently, many functions of our code base do not fulfill these requirements.
 To fix that we want to make our functions smaller with more usage of helper functions.
 This will lead to shorter functions and improved readability.
 How important the usage of design patterns is can be seen in our implementation of the user update function in the [RESTapi](https://github.com/FileFighter/RestApi){:target="_blank"}.
 Before, the UserBusinessService looked like that: